Strangemother/python-hyperway/README.md

 # Hyperway

-Python graph based functional execution library, with a unique API.
+A Python graph based functional execution library, with a unique API.

 </div>